 - Purge the rest of the butane using a vacuum chamber

 The result is a thick, wax-like extract which tastes exactly like the weed you extracted it from, terpenes and all.
 The result is used in dabbing and other high-temperature consumption, since, remember, the THC hasn’t been activated yet because it was done cold.

-While you’re here, if you’re interested in sampling live resin, check out our recommendations for the best live resin cartridges, including the highly esteemed Raw Garden.
+While you’re here, if you’re interested in sampling live resin, check out our recommendations for the best live resin cartridges.

 Distillate is made with high heat extraction